hamidc10/BlockChain_cs646/Project3/README.md

 * run `python3 -m node3.main` from the Project3 directory in a separate terminal
 * run `python3 -m main` from the Project3 directory in a separate terminal and follow the prompts

-## Known issues

-* account state file is not always accurate because of conflicts when multiple nodes update it at the same time
-* block heights are not always accurate after restarting the nodes

 ## Bonus

 we did 2 bonus tasks: